ezhukov/testvm/README.md

-# testvm
-Rebuilding reverse build dependencies of a package
+## Rebuilding reverse build dependencies of a package

+A virtual machine image is created with vmdebootstrap and started with kvm.
+The specified package then checked out with debcheckout, built and all binaries installed.
+Reverse build dependencies of that package are found with build-rdeps tool, then checked out with debcheckout and built.
+All of the above is managed by ansible.

 ### Prerequisites